ZaidRasheed/grades-portal/README.md

 3. Teachers can also update their password if they are logged in or request a link to change if they are logged out.
 4. Teachers can view all students and their grades.
 5. Teachers can post, delete and edit grades for all students.
-6. Teachers can sort grades for any students based on different criteria (passed, failed, highest, lowest).
+6. Teachers can sort grades for any students based on different criteria (passed, failed, highest, lowest) per subject.

 ## Description and Approach